CMSgov/bcda-app/README.md

 Export configurations are organized by service in the `db-exports/` directory:
 - **BCDA Exports:** `cdap/terraform/services/insights/db-exports/bcda/`

 Each export file schedules a cron job to automatically dump view data to S3 every 6 hours.
-Export files follow the naming convention: `{service}-{env}-{view-name}.sql`
+Export files follow the naming convention: `{env}-{view-name}.sql`

 **Note:** These S3 buckets are used to feed AWS QuickSight for the aforementioned metrics and analytics.